Players: Oregon St coach used abuse to free up scholarships - WHIZ News

 Waiters was among a half-dozen players who reached out to the AP after a July story in which players, parents and people familiar with the program said Oregon State volleyball coaches physically and emotionally abused some players while the administration took no outward steps to address complaints.

-About a year before Waiters’ call to the police, another promising freshman, Amya Small, was taken to the hospital after downing dozens of over-the-counter medications.
-Barnard pulled Small’s scholarship shortly after her hospital trip.
+About a year after Waiters’ call to the police, another promising freshman, Amya Small, was taken to the hospital after taking dozens of over-the-counter medications.

-Waiters said she had been stunned to read about Small’s suicide attempt and an account of mental and emotional issues that Small said stemmed in part from her treatment by members of the volleyball program.

-“I genuinely thought the article was written about me, that’s how similar my story was to Amya’s story,” Waiters said.

 She is among 11 players to quit or transfer from the Oregon State program since 2016, with some of them forced out using similar methods.